M-Pauley/zion-metal/01-Master_Node.md

 #### Basics

 Let's make this (somewhat) easy.
 The configs/Microk8s folder contains a yaml file to edit and put in place before we install Microk8s that will pre-configure our basic environment.
 Feel free to check out all the options available with examples [here](https://microk8s.io/docs/add-launch-config).

 ```
 sudo mkdir -p /var/snap/microk8s/common/
 sudo cp microk8s-config.yaml /var/snap/microk8s/common/.microk8s.yaml
 ```

 Then run `sudo snap install microk8s --classic` to install.
 Another option is to apply the configuration file after installing the microk8s snap with `sudo snap set microk8s config="$(cat microk8s-config.yaml)"`

 My config file will enable the most basic features that don't require any additional configuration.
 Also, I want to manually set a randomly-generated, hex-based, 32-character, persistent cluster token rather than having the system generate one to join each node so it can be sent out in the config file to the other nodes to join the cluster.

 If you mess up (like the 1,000's of times I did): `sudo snap remove microk8s` and `sudo snap forget #`, where # is the snapshot created on remove.

+You probably won't have to, but this is something to keep in mind if you are or want to run a firewall.
+> *Note:* You may need to configure your firewall to allow pod-to-pod and pod-to-internet communication:
+> `sudo ufw status`
+> `sudo ufw allow in on cni0 && sudo ufw allow out on cni0`
+> `sudo ufw default allow routed`

 Add yourself to the proper group `sudo usermod -a -G microk8s $USER` and either logout/login or `su - $USER` to apply the change.
 Then create `sudo mkdir -p ~/.kube` and set the proper permissions `sudo chown -f -R $USER ~/.kube`.